lasanthamudalige/codewars-js/README.md

-# Codewar challenges from Javascript language
+# Codewar challenges using Javascript language